MaxWenzel/frameworks/README.md

 - [Parcel](https://parceljs.org/): blazing fast, zero configuration web application bundler
 - [Browserify](http://browserify.org/): lets you require('modules') in the browser by bundling up all of your dependencies
 - [Brunch](https://brunch.io/): build tool
+- [Rollup](https://rollupjs.org): a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.

 ### Repository Manager